MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 + **SQLRUserGroup** is linked to a specific instance.
 A separate pool of worker accounts is needed for each instance on which machine learning has been enabled.
 Accounts cannot be shared between instances.

 + Worker account names in the pool are of the format SQLInstanceName*nn*.
-For example, if you are using the default instance for machine learning, the user account pool supports account names such as MSSQLSERVER01, MSSQLSERVER02, and so forth.
+For example, on a default instance, **SQLRUserGroup** contains accounts named MSSQLSERVER01, MSSQLSERVER02, and so forth on up to MSSQLSERVER20.

 + The size of the user account pool is static and the default value is 20, which supports 20 concurrent sessions.
 The number of external runtime sessions that can be launched simultaneously is limited by the size of this user account pool.